Philadelphia Car Accident Lawyers

 - Traumatic brain injuries

 Even if you feel fine after a crash, some injuries do not become apparent until the following days or weeks.
 It is vital that you obtain medical treatment and document any doctors’ visits to help your case.
 A car accident lawyer knows how devastating car accident injuries can be for victims and will fight to obtain the compensation you rightfully deserve.

 Why Choose McCann Dillon Jaffe & Lamb, LLC?

 There are many reasons for choosing McCann Dillon Jaffe & Lamb, LLC.
-Our car accident attorneys are known for providing focused, results-oriented legal representation to injury victims who suffered at the hands of negligent drivers.
+Our car accident attorneys are known for providing focused, results-oriented legal representation to injury victims who suffered at the hands of negligent drivers, including rideshare drivers.
 We also have a track record for maximizing compensation for plaintiffs involving personal injury or wrongful death due to auto defects.

 When choosing an attorney, it is important to remember that when you are involved in a car accident, the full financial impact of your injuries may not be immediately apparent.
 Some lawyers are interested in settling your case as quickly as possible without taking the time to do all the hard work necessary to maximize your compensation award.